 FBI agents train throughout their entire career so we were regularly exposed to performance pressure where we were required to manage emotions.
-Our firearms and defensive tactics coaches placed us in situations where we were intentionally stressed so we would know how the pressure felt when we actually encountered it.
+Our firearms and defensive tactics coaches placed us in situations where we were intentionally stressed.
+We would know how the pressure felt when we actually encountered it.

-TIP: You should never be surprised by your emotional reaction to a stressful situation because if you are, you will not be able to land on your feet when confronted with the unknown.
+TIP: You should never be surprised by your emotional reaction to a stressful situation.
+If you are, you will not be able to land on your feet when confronted with the unknown.

 4. SKIP THE OVERTRAINING TRAP

 It’s not surprising that many athletes burnout once they’ve finished competing.
-Progress is the byproduct of grit, not glamour—LaRae Quy.
+Progress is the byproduct of grit, not glamour.

-However, a coach who has your best interests at heart will keep tabs on you to determine when you’re overtraining, because pushing yourself too hard can mean falling into a physiological and mental abyss.
+However, a coach who has your best interests at heart will keep tabs on you.
+They stop you from overtraining.
+If you push yourself too hard, you can fall into a physiological and mental abyss.

-TIP: Give yourself an emotional and physical break by pursuing a hobby, spending more time with friends and family, or taking a vacation.
+TIP: Pursue a hobby to give yourself an emotional and physical break.
+Spend more time with friends and family, or take a vacation.
 Create a bucket list of things you want to do in the next year, next 5 years, and the next 10 years.